Head of Brazil environmental agency resigns after criticism

 This weekend Brazil’s new environment minister Ricardo Salles said on Twitter that an $8 million IBAMA contract for car rentals was too costly.

 Araujo said in a statement that the audit body of Brazil’s Congress had already approved the car rental contract.

 Brazilian President Jair Bolsonaro, who also took office last week, used Twitter to endorse Salles’ criticism.

 Bolsonaro also suggested he was dismantling irregularities at IBAMA, but later deleted the message.

-Araujo did not refer to the messages of Brazil’s president and environment minister in her resignation letter.
+Araujo did not refer to their Twitter messages in her resignation letter.